Shopping center: Decline of the mall in the U.S.

-History of shopping centers outside the U.S.
+History of shopping centres outside the U.S.

 Canada

 Don Mills Convenience Centre (now Shops at Don Mills) opened in 1955, in Toronto, Ontario.
 The first fully enclosed shopping mall in Canada was Wellington Square.
 It was designed for Eaton's by John Graham, Jr. as an enclosed mall with a department store anchor and subterranean parking which opened in downtown London, Ontario, on August 11, 1960.
 After several renovations, it remains open today as Citi Plaza.

 In the 1970s in Canada, the Ontario government created the Ontario Downtown Renewal Programme, which helped finance the building of several downtown malls across Ontario such as Eaton Centre.
 The program was created to reverse the tide of small business leaving downtowns for larger sites surrounding the city.
 In the first quarter of 2012 shopping mall private investment hit an all-time low under 0.1 percent.

 United Kingdom

 In the UK, Chrisp Street Market was the first pedestrian shopping area built with a road at the shop fronts.
-The first mall-type shopping precinct in Great Britain was built in the downtown area of Birmingham.
+The first mall-type shopping precinct in Great Britain was built in Birmingham's city centre.
 Known as Bull Ring Centre (now Bull Ring, Birmingham), it was officially dedicated in May 1964.
-A notable example is the Halton Lea Shopping Centre (originally known as Shopping City) in Runcorn, which opened in 1972 and was conceived as the center point for the new town's development.
-Another early example is the Brent Cross Centre, Britain's first out-of-town shopping mall and located on the northern outskirts of London, which was opened in March 1976.
+A notable example is the Halton Lea Shopping Centre (originally known as Shopping City) in Runcorn, which opened in 1972 and was conceived as the centre point for the new town's development.
+Another early example is the Brent Cross Centre, Britain's first out-of-town shopping centre and located on the northern outskirts of London, which was opened in March 1976.
+In the current era, shopping centres are found commonly all across the country.